istio/istio.io/content/en/docs/tasks/security/ca-namespace-targeting/index.md

 weight: 80
 ---

-For various reasons, a cluster operator might decide not to generate `Service Account` secrets for some subset of namespaces, or to make `Service Account` secret generation opt-in per namespace.
+A cluster operator might decide not to generate `ServiceAccount` secrets for some subset of namespaces, or to make `ServiceAccount` secret generation opt-in per namespace.
 This task describes how an operator can configure their cluster for these situations.
 Full documentation of the Citadel namespace targeting mechanism can be found [here](/docs/concepts/security/#how-citadel-determines-whether-to-create-service-account-secrets).

 ## Before you begin